martijnvdp/vmware-templates/README.md

 ```

 or manual:  \
-(for windows its better to use the deployment script due the autounattend.xml
+(for windows its better to use the deployment script due the autounattend.xml customazation) \
 example ubuntu 20.04 template:
 ```